 Appeal Following Failure of the Certifying Examination: Credentialed Candidates that fail all or a section of the Certifying Examination may appeal this decision within 30 calendar days of receipt of the Examination Committee's letter outlining results of the Certifying Examination.
 The request for an appeal must be made by written petition to the Executive Secretary and must include a statement of the grounds for reconsideration and appropriate documentation to support the appeal.
-The Appeals committee and the Chair of the Examination committee will be notified of the appeal.
-The Appeals Committee will submit its decision to the Council of Regents within thirty (30) calendar days from the date that the committee was activated.
+The Appeals committee will submit its decision to the Council of Regents within thirty (30) calendar days from the date that the committee was activated.